 Our doctors will call you on a regular basis to keep you updated on your pet’s condition, and of course you’re welcome to call us to check on your companion.
 Depending on the circumstances, you may also be able to spend time with your pet in our visitation room.
 We will do everything we can to get your pet back home to you as quickly as possible!

-We offer surgical procedures such as dog/cat spay or castrations, cat declaws, hernia repairs, ear cropping and removal of masses (lumps & bumps).
+We offer surgical procedures such as dog/cat spay or castrations, hernia repairs and removal of masses (lumps & bumps).
 We are able to perform these daily surgical procedures with the newest monitoring technology and equipment.
 We monitor oxygen flow, CO2 flow, ECG respiration, temperature and blood pressure.
 We strongly believe in pain medication for all surgical procedures to make recovery as easy as possible along with lots of TLC.

 If your dog or cat develops anemia, they may require a blood transfusion.
 Anemia (a low red blood cell count) may be caused by trauma or a variety of other reasons.
 Symptoms include lethargy and pale gums.
 Your pet will need to be hospitalized.
 The transfusion will come from a blood donor or blood bank.
 This will temporarily replace the lost blood cells.
 However, unless we find the underlying cause of the condition, it will not solve the original problem.

 Male cats sometimes form crystals in their urine which can lead to a plug in the urethra and inability to urinate.
 This is a life threatening problem which can cause kidney failure and death if not treated as an emergency.
 Patton Veterinary Hospital does offer hospitalization and relief of the urinary obstruction by placement of an indwelling urinary catheter.
 The catheter is left in place for 24-48hrs and the cat is usually hospitalized for 2-3 days.